pktmasseta/pktmasseta.github.io/_activities/social.md

 ###### Mixers

-The primary goal of mixers is meet and get to know a variety social gorups, whether they're from a sorority at MIT, a Wellesley society, or any other group from another college.
-Typically, we host a couple mixers a year.
+The primary goal of mixers is meet and get to know a variety social gorups, whether they're from a sorority at MIT, a Wellesley society, or any other interested student group.
+Typically, we host a few mixers a semester.

 ###### BBQs